-The annual fuel cost is based on two assumptions: an annual mileage of 15,000 miles and projected prices for gasoline and electricity.
+The annual fuel cost is based on two assumptions: an annual mileage of 15,000 miles and a projected gasoline price.
 For more information on the source of projected fuel prices see “10.
 Details in Fine Print”.

 7. Fuel Economy and Greenhouse Gas Rating